xiaolou86/shardeum-docs/docs/developer/deploying-to-shardeum/truffle.md

 ## Environment Setup

-There are a few technical requirements for developers to start using Truffle, Install the following dependencies:
+There are a few technical requirements for developers to start using Truffle.
+Install the following dependencies:

 - NodeJS v12 or later ([available here](https://nodejs.org/en/))
 - Npm/Yarn Package Installer (Included with Node)